 Jump to:

-Among the attendees are historical or mythological warriors and heroes, kings, satyrs, centaurs, three, six and eight-legged horses, elves, dwarfs and spirits of all persuasion.
-In Christian lore, like Hexennacht the Wild Hunt is associated with the Devil.
+It grows into a raging host known in the south of Germany as Wütendes Heer.
+Among the participants are historical or mythological warriors and heroes, kings, satyrs, centaurs, three, six and eight-legged horses, elves, dwarfs and spirits of all persuasion.
+In Christian lore, like Hexennacht the Wild Hunt comes to be associated with the Devil.

-Three major goddesses have leadership roles in the Wild Hunt, who are often cognate in mythology.
+Three major goddesses Frau Holle, Diana and Frigg have leadership roles in the Wild Hunt.
+The goddesses are often cognate in mythology.
 They're all linked to fertility, women and nature.
-Another Wild Hunt leader, in the region of Tyrol, is Sträggele.
+In Switzerland the hag Sträggele might lead the Hunt.

 German Goddess Frau Holle